Ly0n/awesome-robotic-tooling/README.md

 * [flexible-collision-library](https://github.com/flexible-collision-library/fcl) - is a library for performing three types of proximity queries on a pair of geometric models composed of triangles.
 * [aikido](https://github.com/personalrobotics/aikido) - Artificial Intelligence for Kinematics, Dynamics, and Optimization
 * [casADi](https://github.com/casadi/casadi) - is a symbolic framework for numeric optimization implementing automatic differentiation in forward and reverse modes on sparse matrix-valued computational graphs
+* [ACADO Toolkit](https://github.com/acado/acado) - is a software environment and algorithm collection for automatic control and dynamic optimization

 ## User Interaction
 ### Graphical User Interface